Achyles/Machine_Learning_Product_Project/README.md

     >> python review_api.py
 ```

-With both terminal running, enter the department and course numbers as instructed.
+With both terminal running, enter the professor name and the course number as instructed.
 As long as there is a space between first and last name, the order of them does not matter, e.g. "Feng Yang+2024" or "Yang Feng+2024".
 Hit submit button.
 The page will return the top three key sentences from all reviews for the course and professor.

 **Example:**
 ![Sample Service](./service_example/course_rank.png)